freenas/freenas-docs/userguide/system.rst

    backup system configuration is moved to that new boot device, the key is not present and these other passwords must be re-entered.

-**Upload Config:** allows you to browse to the location of a previously saved configuration file in order to restore that configuration.
-The screen will turn red as an indication that the system will need to reboot in order to load the restored configuration.
+**Upload Config:** allows browsing to the location of a previously saved configuration file to restore that configuration.
+The screen turns red as an indication that the system will need to reboot to load the restored configuration.

 **NTP Servers:** The network time protocol (NTP) is used to synchronize the time on the computers in a network.
 Accurate time is